artemkv/skybox/README.md

 - Metadata (for now) is stored as plain text (JSON), includes file paths (relative to folder), size and hash (blake3);
 - Files with the same content are stored in S3 once (de-duped by hash);
 - Error reading local file never affects files stored in S3.
 In other words, I never delete the file from S3 if I am not sure.
 This means orphans may be present temporarily, until the errors are resolved.

+## Algorithm (high level)

+- Read local folder
+- Get folder metadata from the cloud
+- Compare and find missing objects
+- Upload missing objects to the cloud
+- Compare and find orphans
+- Delete orphans from the cloud
+- Re-create folder metadata and upload to the cloud

 ## Config